kiewic/HeyHttp/README.md

 ## HTTP Server Features

-Some of the things you can try are:
+Some features you can try are:

 * `http://heyhttp.org/?delay=5000` to introduce a 5 seconds delay before start sending the response.
 * `http://heyhttp.org/?pause=1` to pause the writing of the response until the ENTER key is pressed.